jllottes/jllottes.github.io/_sources/Projects/image_denoising/image_denoising.rst

 salt and pepper noise in images and describe your observations.
 Here are some questions you may consider:

--  Which filter, mean or median works better for reducing noise and why?
+-  Which filter, mean or median, works better for reducing noise and why?
 -  What happens as the value of ``s`` in these filters is increased?
 -  What happens as the level of noise in an image is increased?